time4tea/gopro-dashboard-overlay/docs/bin/README.md

-  -h, --help            show this help message and exit --font FONT           Selects a font (default: Roboto-Medium.ttf) --gpx GPX             Use GPX file for location / alt / hr / cadence / temp (default: None) --privacy PRIVACY     Set privacy zone (lat,lon,km) (default: None) --map-style {osm,tf-cycle,tf-transport,tf-landscape,tf-outdoors,tf-transport-dark,tf-spinal-map,tf-pioneer,tf-mobile-atlas,tf-neighbourhood,tf-atlas,geo-osm-carto,geo-osm-bright,geo-osm-bright-grey,geo-osm-bright-smooth,geo-klokantech-basic,geo-osm-liberty,geo-maptiler-3d,geo-toner,geo-toner-grey,geo-positron,geo-positron-blue,geo-positron-red,geo-dark-matter,geo-dark-matter-brown,geo-dark-matter-dark-grey,geo-dark-matter-dark-purple,geo-dark-matter-purple-roads,geo-dark-matter-yellow-roads}
+  -h, --help            show this help message and exit --font FONT           Selects a font (default: Roboto-Medium.ttf) --gpx GPX             Use GPX file for location / alt / hr / cadence / temp (default: None) --video-time-start {mtime,atime,ctime}
+                        Do not use GoPro metadata, but use file date (either modification, access or creation/metadata change time) for matching the start of the video and synchronize it with provided gpx file.
+Useful when video is not recorded with GoPro.
+Use either --video-time-start or --video-time-end (default: None)
+  --video-time-end {mtime,atime,ctime}
+                        Do not use GoPro metadata, but use file date (either modification, access or creation/metadata change time) for matching the end of the video and synchronize it with provided gpx file.
+Useful when video is not recorded with GoPro.
+Use either --video-time-start or --video-time-end (default: None)
+  --privacy PRIVACY     Set privacy zone (lat,lon,km) (default: None) --map-style {osm,tf-cycle,tf-transport,tf-landscape,tf-outdoors,tf-transport-dark,tf-spinal-map,tf-pioneer,tf-mobile-atlas,tf-neighbourhood,tf-atlas,geo-osm-carto,geo-osm-bright,geo-osm-bright-grey,geo-osm-bright-smooth,geo-klokantech-basic,geo-osm-liberty,geo-maptiler-3d,geo-toner,geo-toner-grey,geo-positron,geo-positron-blue,geo-positron-red,geo-dark-matter,geo-dark-matter-brown,geo-dark-matter-dark-grey,geo-dark-matter-dark-purple,geo-dark-matter-purple-roads,geo-dark-matter-yellow-roads}
                         Style of map to render (default: osm)